w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

   - Programming or learning to use an acquisition tool
   - Handling of large amounts of data
   - Testing to find any bugs that could compromise the success of the acquisition
-    - Unfrtunately, we often notice them at the end of the process
+    - Unfortunately, we often notice them at the end of the process
   - Acquire new hardware for data collection and storage

 - It is necessary to carefully consider whether it is appropriate to acquire a new dataset.